kayondomartin/rust/src/tools/miri/README.md

   application instead of raising an error within the context of Miri (and halting execution).
 Note that code might not expect these operations to ever panic, so this flag can lead to strange (mis)behavior.
-* `-Zmiri-retag-fields` changes Stacked Borrows retagging to recurse into *all* fields.
+* `-Zmiri-retag-fields` changes Stacked Borrows retagging to recurse into fields.
   This means that references in fields of structs/enums/tuples/arrays/... are retagged, and in particular, they are protected when passed as function arguments.
-  (The default is to recurse only in cases where rustc would actually emit a `noalias` attribute.)
-* `-Zmiri-retag-fields=<all|none|scalar>` controls when Stacked Borrows retagging recurses into fields. `all` means it always recurses (like `-Zmiri-retag-fields`), `none` means it never recurses, `scalar` (the default) means it only recurses for types where we would also emit `noalias` annotations in the generated LLVM IR (types passed as individual scalars or pairs of scalars).
-Setting this to `none` is **unsound**.
+* `-Zmiri-retag-fields=<all|none|scalar>` controls when Stacked Borrows retagging recurses into fields. `all` means it always recurses (like `-Zmiri-retag-fields`), `none` means it never recurses (the default), `scalar` means it only recurses for types where we would also emit `noalias` annotations in the generated LLVM IR (types passed as indivudal scalars or pairs of scalars).
 * `-Zmiri-tag-gc=<blocks>` configures how often the pointer tag garbage collector runs.
 The default is to search for and remove unreachable tags once every `10000` basic blocks.
 Setting this to `0` disables the garbage collector, which causes some programs to have explosive memory usage